 US President Donald Trump Impeachment Odds Tracker

-- View Donald Trump’s odds of being impeached
+- This page tracked Donald Trump’s odds of being impeached, right up until he was impeached

-- See how the odds fluctuate with every new scandal and bombshell
+- See how the odds fluctuated with every new scandal and bombshell

-The graph below, which tracks US President Trump’s odds of being impeached before the conclusion of his first term, is generated by averaging the odds from multiple online sources and is updated regularly to reflect the biggest news stories, trends, and political developments.
+The graph below, which tracked President Trump’s odds of being impeached before the conclusion of his first term, was generated by averaging the odds from multiple online sources.
+It was updated regularly, generally following the biggest news stories and political developments.

 Donald Trump Impeachment Odds